marcelioleal/java-intermediate-berlin-2019-winter-website/docs/lessons/07-oop-excercises-overloading.md

 ## Goals

 - Questions?
 Let's address doubts on previous exercise(s)!
-- More exercises and classommon issues
+- More exercises and common issues
 - Java conventions
 - Introduction to Overloading
 - More exercises